5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Enable XCPM.md

 **Disadvadtages** of using `MacBookPro10,1`:

 - You won't be able to install System Updates because you won't be notified about them.
-But there's a simple workaround.
+But there's a simple **workaround**:

-	**Workaround**:

   - Change `SystemProductName` to `MacBookPro11,1`
   - Set `csr-active-config` to `67080000`
   - Reboot
   - Reset NVRAM
   - Boot macOS
   - Check for and install Updates
   - After the Updates are installed, revert to SMBIOS `MacBookPro10,1`
   - Set `csr-active-config` to `FF070000` (For Catalina)
   - Reboot